devuloopers/KNet/README.md

 - Advanced protocol implementations remain experimental until their documented physical-device, operating-system, concurrency, and soak evidence is complete.
+- Android Companion and Android VPN inspection are experimental: a physical-device end-to-end smoke test has passed, but the broader Android version/OEM, interruption-recovery, and soak matrix is not complete.
+- The iOS/iPadOS companion app is experimental.
+Its packet-tunnel inspection path remains unavailable for release until it is signed with the required Network Extension entitlement and qualified on physical devices.
 - HTTP/3, WebTransport, and WebSocket over HTTP/2 are not implemented.
 QUIC/UDP traffic is not inspectable through the current HTTP proxy pipeline.
 - Certificate-pinned applications may reject HTTPS interception by design.